57459N/CryptographyLabs/README.md

-# Cryptography labs in the BSU Faculty of Radiophysics and Computer Scince
+# Laboratory works on cryptography at the Faculty of Radiophysics and Computer Technologies of BSU
 ## Option 2

 ### Lab 1 - Affine and Vigenere cyphers